Kalita47/Air-Cargo-Analysis-Project-in-MySQL/README.md

 # Air-Cargo-Analysis-Project-in-MySQL
-This is a MySQL project on Air Cargo
+This is a MySQL project on Air Cargo analysis